metal3d/katenary/doc/docs/labels.md

 By default, all environment variables in the "env" and environment files are added to configmaps with the static values set.
-This label allows to add environment variables to the values.yaml file.
+This label allows adding environment variables to the values.yaml file.

 Note that the value inside the configmap is `{{ tpl vaname . }}`, so you can set the value to a template that will be rendered with the